Regional Joint Organisations

 An accompanying Joint Organisations Background Paper, provides more detail about how a network of JOs could be enabled through legislation, guidance and tools to inform feedback.
 It asks a series of questions about the proposed JO model to inform implementation.

-The NSW Government welcomes the views of councils, Regional Organisations of Councils and others to help inform the successful roll out of JOs from the next local government elections to ensure they will bring real benefits to their communities.
+The NSW Government was pleased to receive 63 submissions and hear from local councils, regional bodies, peak sector bodies and agencies at 10 consultation sessions across regional and rural NSW to help inform the successful roll out of JOs from the next local government elections to ensure they will bring real benefits to their communities.

 Emerging Directions Paper Feedback